 But with steel in short supply in post-war Italy, by the early 1950’s manufacturing had evolved: the traditional separate chassis and body were phased out, replaced with more economical uni-body construction.
 Here the body shell, doors and roof formed the vehicle’s critical structure, with a fairly flat floor pan to which the suspension and drive-train were attached.
 Of necessity, this shift from hand-built to more industrial production signaled the death-knell of the genre of custom body-makers, since there was no longer a separate chassis to form the basis of a custom design.
 Bertone and his fellow panel-beaters found themselves to be dinosaurs in real danger of financial ruin, since these modern construction techniques wiped out their custom trade.

 And here romance may well diverge from facts.
-Romance dictates that desperate to cling to what little business could remain, Carrozzeria Bertone acquired two used MG TD chassis on which to build last-gasp custom cars.
+The oft-repeated story dictates that, desperate to cling to what little business could remain, Carrozzeria Bertone acquired two used MG TD chassis on which to build last-gasp custom cars.
 The source of these two chassis is still unclear; some say that two wrecked TD’s were obtained from the local MG dealer.
-Facts suggest that the two chassis were sent from the factory new as bare chassis, and that the two prototype cars may actually have been commissioned by Nuffield distributors Fattori & Montani of Rome, on whose stand they were exhibited in Turin in 1952.
-(Bertone himself exhibited a production coupe at the 1953 Turin Auto Show.)
+But facts suggest that the two chassis were sent from the factory new as bare chassis, and that the two prototype cars may actually have been commissioned by Nuffield distributors Fattori & Montani of Rome, on whose stand they were exhibited in Turin in 1952.
+(Bertone himself exhibited a production coupe in 1953 at “Il XXXV Salone dell’ Auto a Torino”, the 1953 Turin Auto Show.)

 A variation of this genesis is revealed in an interview with Nuccio Bertone in Motor Klassik magazine* (1994, here translated):